tnebooks/10th-science/questions/science/health-and-diseases/epithelialcells.md

 ---
 choices:
-  - "Leukemia"
-  - "Sarcoma"
+  - Leukemia
-  - "Carcinoma"
+  - Sarcoma
-  - "Lipoma"
+  - Lipoma
-answer:
+answers:
-  - "Carcinoma"
+  - Carcinoma
-explanation: "Cancer of the epithelial cells is called carcinoma."
+explanation: Cancer of the epithelial cells is called carcinoma.
 ---

 Cancer of the epithelial cells is called